SenTzu01/pimatic-telegram/README.md

 - Two factor authentication (Trusted sender list maintained in Pimatic, with session password)
 - User-configurable authentication timeout
 - Polling mechanism prevents exposing your Pimatic environment
+- Allowed file formats depend on Telegram supported formats, .mp3 (audio), .mp4, .avi (video), .jpg and .png (photo) have been validated

 ### Rule syntax and examples:
 <b>send < text | video | audio | photo | gps > telegram to [ recipient1 recipient2 ... recipientn ] < "text with $variables"  | "/local/path/with/$variables/to/file" | "$latitude;$longitude" ></b><br/>
-and / or:
+and / or:<br/>
 <b>telegram received "user-defined-keyword"</b><br/>

 send text telegram to "ALERT!
 Pimatic detected movement in room: $room while nobody is home!
-Is someone unexpectedly making you a cup of tea?" send video telegram to Owner1 Owner2 "/home/pi/front_door_camera.mp4" when it is 08:00 and $phone-child.location is not "School" send gps telegram to Parent1 Parent2 "$phone-child.latitude;$phone-child.longitude" when telegram received "turn off heating" then set temp of Thermostat to 15
+Is someone unexpectedly making you a cup of tea?"<br/>
+send video telegram to Owner1 Owner2 "/home/pi/front_door_camera.mp4"<br/>
+when it is 08:00 and $phone-child.location is not "School" send gps telegram to Parent1 Parent2 "$phone-child.latitude;$phone-child.longitude"<br/>
+when telegram received "turn off heating" then set temp of Thermostat to 15<br/>
-<i>If you do not provide recipients, a message will be sent to all enabled recipients</i>
+<i>If you do not provide recipients, a message will be sent to all enabled recipients</i><br>

-### Messaging client requests:
+### Requests:
-<b>help</b> - lists available built-in commands and user-defined predicates
+<b>help</b> - lists available built-in commands and user-defined predicates</br>
-<b>list devices</b> - Summary list of all devices
+<b>list devices</b> - Summary list of all devices</br>
-<b>get device device_name | device_id</b> - get details on a device
+<b>get device device_name | device_id</b> - get details on a device</br>
-<b>set temp of Thermostat to 15</b> - execute a device action using rule action syntax
+<b>set temp of Thermostat to 15</b> - execute a device action using rule action syntax</br>
-<b>user defined keyword</b> - Triggers a defined rule with the "telegram received "user-defined-keyword" condition
+<b>user defined keyword</b> - Triggers a defined rule with the "telegram received "user-defined-keyword" condition</br>

 Preinstallation Requirements
 ========================
-- A Telegram client (Available for various mobile platforms, as well as webbased (www.telegram.org)
+- A Telegram client (www.telegram.org)
 - A Telegram bot
 - Obtain chatID's for all Telegram recipiets you would like to receive messages
-- Allowed file formats depend on Telegram supported formats, .mp3 (audio), .mp4, .avi (video), .jpg and .png (photo) have been validated

 Installation and Configuration:
 ========================